 The developers of Milburngate welcomed Her Majesty’s Lord-Lieutenant of County Durham to Durham City’s Riverside to see the progress of their landmark regeneration project.

-Milburngate will feature an Everyman Cinema and a range of premium restaurants and bars including a Pitcher and Piano.
+Milburngate will feature an Everyman Cinema and a range of premium restaurants and bars.
 The development will also include high-specification apartments and high-quality, energy-efficient office space.

 Her Majesty’s Lord-Lieutenant of County Durham, Mrs Sue Snowdon, said: “I am extremely impressed with what I have seen and this development is a major component in the economic development of the county and region.”